piedrahitac/piedrahitac/README.md

 # Hello there, stranger! 👽

 I'm glad you're here, welcome.
 If you are wondering what happened to the little green squares, it's just that I don't usually hang out around these corners of the internet unless my current project requires it.
-I've been doing the software thing profesionally for over 15 years, and hopefully will continue to do so in the future.
+I've been building software profesionally for over 15 years, and still have gas left in the tank!

 ## 👾 Fun things I do well
 - Creating and maintaining SaaS apps with Ruby on Rails.
 - Juggling microservices with Java and Spring.
-- Using relational databases to store and retrieve data.
+- Using relational databases to keep data safe.

-## 🪐 Less fun things I can also do
+## 🛸 Less fun things I can also do
-- Wrestling Javascript / Typescript to build web UIs, mostly with React.
+- Wrestling Javascript / Typescript to build web UIs.
 - Setting up monitoring and observability tools.

-Thanks for the visit, see you soon!
+Thanks for the visit, see you around! 🪐

-# 🛸